macshaughnessy3/PAWS/README.md

 [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) by [@hzeller](https://github.com/hzeller): Controlling RGB LED display with Raspberry Pi GPIO

-#### Special thanks to the [Clemson University Department of Electrical and Computer Engineering](https://www.clemson.edu/cecas/departments/ece/academics/undergrad/seniordesign.html) for providing the funding and materials necessary for this project.
-Additional thanks to Dr. Hassan Raza for the oversight of the project.
+**Special thanks to the [Clemson University Department of Electrical and Computer Engineering](https://www.clemson.edu/cecas/departments/ece/academics/undergrad/seniordesign.html) for providing the funding and materials necessary for this project.
+Additional thanks to Dr. Hassan Raza for the oversight of the project**